OwnerDavid Brunson

 DC/DC Converter

 None.
-One accessory battery for car systems, another for a stereo.
+One 12V accessory battery for car systems.

 InstrumentationUsual auto plus charge meters and an expanded scale voltmeter "fuel" gage.

-AccelerationReasonable.
-It doesn't exactly push you back in the seat, but it stays up with "normal" drivers.
+AccelerationGood.
+Much better than the original 48V system.
+It doesn't exactly push you back in the seat, but it doesn't get left behind.

 Watt Hours/MileNot tested.